 DIY CoolSculpting | Freezing Your Own Fat

 META: DIY CoolSculpting is dangerous and not effective.
-Read on to learn the risks associated with CoolSculpting at home and why DIY fat freezing doesn’t work.CoolSculptingCoolSculpting at Home Doesn’tWcan produceedoesn’tvere
+Read on to learn the risks associated with CoolSculpting at home and why DIY fat freezing doesn’t work.

+DIY CoolSculpting | CoolSculpting at Home Doesn’t Work

+DIY Coolsculpting leads men and women to turn to internet hacks in hopes of saving money by freezing away their own fat.
+Unfortunately, these hacks mislead people into believing an ice pack can produce the same effects as a legitimate CoolSculpting treatment.

+Read on to discover why CoolSculpting at home doesn’t work.
+More importantly, learn how freezing your own fat leads to severe skin injury.

 HOW COOLSCULPTING WORKS

-understanddoesn’ts
+To better understand why DIY CoolSculpting doesn’t work, first consider how the actual fat freezing treatment reduces stubborn bulges.
+Fat cells are sensitive to cold temperatures.
+Exposing a bulge to precisely controlled cooling can freeze fat cells without harming the skin.

 The CoolSculpting treatment eliminates fat cells by freezing them to death.
-The frupture and can no longer store fat. them This process is known ascold +
+The frozen fat cells rupture and can no longer store fat.
+The body collects the useless cells and excretes them as waste.
+This leads to long-term reductions in fat.
+This process is known as Cryolipolysis (“Cryo” = cold + “lipo” = fat cells + “lysis” = cell death and removal.)

-Fat Freezing is a Complex Processof fat freezing s, CoolSculpting is an FDA cleared treatment for the reduction of stubborn fat cells that resist diet and exercise. a machine equipped with gauges initiates the cooling process.
-Proprietary applicators are attached to the machines.
-Applicators role is to pull the subcutaneous fat cells from the skin layer aa
+Fat Freezing is a Complex Process

+The concept of fat freezing seems simple, but the technology is quite sophisticated.
+During the CoolSculpting treatment, a machine equipped with gauges initiates the cooling process.
+Proprietary applicators are attached to the machine.
+The applicator pulls the subcutaneous fat cells to the skin’s surface and holds the fat cells in place.
+The bulge is then exposed to a consistent and precise temperature for 35-minutes.

 Proper Technology and Trained Technicians are Required

-eserv, .
+The machine is designed to protect the patient at all times.
+Furthermore, Coolsculpting professionals understand how to contour a slim physique while preserving the well-being of the patient.
+This is essential because exposure to freezing temperatures, without the correct technology and technique, can seriously injure the skin.

 SUCTION IS NECESSARY

-Fat cells are temperature sensitive and automatically distance themselves from and hold them in placeCoolSculpting a mechanism to draw and hold cells towards the surface of the skin to expose them to controlled cooling efficiently.
+Fat cells are temperature sensitive and naturally distance themselves from freezing temperatures.
+Suction is required to capture these cells and hold them in place.
+CoolSculpting applicators provide the necessary vacuum mechanism to draw and hold fat cells towards the surface of the skin to expose them to controlled cooling efficiently.

 This is one primary reason DIY CoolSculpting cannot work.
-Ice packs provide no vacuum mechanism to store fat cells for t
+Ice packs provide no vacuum mechanism to draw fat cells to the skin’s surface.

 Real Patient’s Before and After CoolSculpting Photos>>